 Name I/O Function CCD[9:0] I Image Data - mode set by REC656IF.R656ON Bit width can be configured to either 8 bits or 10 bits (CCDCFG.BW656).
 The polarity of the input image data can be reversed (SYN_MODE.DATAPOL).
 PCLK I Pixel clock This signal is the pixel clock used to load image data into the CCD controller.
-The CCD controller can be configured to capture on either the rising or falling edge of the PCLK signal (PCLKINV in System module).
-The maximum pixel clock rate is 71 MHz in Normal mode and 90 MHz in Turbo mode (generically, 1 ns more than 2x the period of the VPFE clock, or CLKDIV3.)
+The CCD controller can be configured to capture on either the rising or falling edge of the PCLK signal (PCLKINV in System module). • The maximum pixel clock period must be 1 ns more than 2x the period of the VPFE clock, or CLKDIV3.